 CYNTHIA BROOKS | Sacramento | Pacific Housing Inc., Director, Program Development

-Joined the CalSAC Board of Directors in 2015, currently serving on the Governance Committee
+Joined the CalSAC Board of Directors in 2015, currently serving as VP and on the Governance Committee

 For over 10 years, Cynthia Brooks has provided Pacific Housing, Inc. with program oversight and direct supervision of over 15 staff that provide youth and adult education services and social service referrals for residents at over 15 apartment housing communities in Northern California.
 With almost 20 years’ experience in community organizing, Cynthia is armed with an insight to work with groups from various diversities and economic backgrounds while assessing the greatest needs in their community.
 Her ability to assess the community needs, design and implement programs has had a positive impact on her team of Resident Service Specialists.
 Having provided direct services for youth and adults as an AmeriCorps member, teen summer job counselor, afterschool program leader, and high school career center technician gives her a strong foundation for providing support and guidance for OST professionals with her creative management style and a sincere concern for their personal and professional development as they continue their work in the community.